 If sponsored, the meeting organizers are expected to do the following:

-- Acknowledge MCB and QB3-Berkeley in their advertisement/flyer.
+- Acknowledge QB3-Berkeley in any advertisements/flyers.

 - Provide itemized receipts of eligible expenses up to the amount awarded within 30 days of the conclusion of the meeting.